BYU-Idaho values suggestions and ideas that can improve the university.

 Petitions and Requests

 Requests and Petitions for adjustments, corrections, and changes to financial aid.
-These forms are only to be completed and submitted with consultation and recommendation from a student's Financial Aid Counselor.
-Contact your financial aid counselor with any questions or concerns regarding these forms.
+These forms are only to be completed and submitted with consultation and recommendation from a financial aid counselor.
+Please contact a financial aid counselor with any questions or concerns regarding these forms.